-The loaned securities as of December 31, 2008 consisted of corporate bonds and U.S. government agency securities.
-At December 31, 2007, loaned securities consisted of U.S. Treasury notes and bonds and U.S. government agency securities.
+The loaned securities as of December 31, 2009 consisted of U.S. government agency securities and U.S. Treasuries.
+At December 31, 2008, loaned securities consisted of corporate bonds and U.S. government agency securities.
 In return, the County receives collateral in the form of cash or securities equal to at least 102% of the transferred securities plus accrued interest for reinvestment.
-At year-end, all of the cash collateral was invested in repurchase agreements, certificates of deposit and commercial paper with a weighted average maturity of 2 days (2007: 20 days).
+At year-end, all of the cash collateral was invested in repurchase agreements, certificates of deposit and commercial paper with a weighted average maturity of 4 days (2008: 2 days).
 Commercial paper and certificates of deposit were rated at least A1 by Standards and Poor's and P-1 by Moody's.
-The repurchase agreements are held by Bank of New York Mellon Corporation in the County's name and were rated AAA by Standards and Poor's at December 31, 2008 and 2007.
+The repurchase agreements are held by Bank of New York Mellon Corporation (BONY) in the County's name and were rated AAA by Standards and Poor's at December 31, 2009 and 2008.